 A written card

-Where they can document side effects and questions to take to each medical appointment.
+A beautiful notepad – Where they can document side effects and questions to take to each medical appointment.
+I know The Grace Files do beautiful journals.

 A nice basket – To store medication at easy reach (trust me – there will be a lot of drugs – anti-nausea, steroids, pain killers, sleeping tablets, dry mouth sprays, sick bags, mints etc etc)